Mathnerd314/stroscot/docs/Commentary/Verification.rst

 We have to tie this to our program.
 The domain *covers* the program if each reachable concrete state is contained in some abstract state in :math:`{\cal E}` and each operation encountered during a feasible path is contained in some abstract operation in :math:`G`.
 The domain is *compatible* with the program if :math:`(e,g,e')\in\leadsto \iff \exists c\ in e, c' \in e', o \in g. c,o,c' \in \mathord{\transconc{}}`.

 To support loop acceleration we could extend our notion of compatibility to allow mapping multiple concrete state transitions to one abstract transition.
-But which abstract state would the intermediate concrete states map to?
+But which abstract operation would the intermediate concrete operations map to?
 It seems better to model loop acceleration as a transformation on the concrete state transition graph that is reflected into a transformation on the abstract state graph.

 The simplest covering domain is :math:`({C},{Ops})`.
 Slightly more complicated is the domain containing an abstract state for each program location.
 But the real meat lies in creating an abstract domain with complicated predicates on concrete states.